 On this Page …

 What is a non-Federal system?
-"Non-Federal Systems" are NavAids and AWOS that are owned by entities other than the Federal government.
+"Non-Federal Systems" are NavAids, AWOS, & other systems that are owned by entities other than the Federal government.
 A list of non-Federal system types are located here.

 What should I do before planning anything involving a non-Federal undertaking?
 The first step in any non-Federal undertaking is to contact your NFP Liaison (PDF).
-First, however, we suggest that you explore this website to gain valuable knowledge and insight.
+But before doing that, we suggest that you explore this website to gain valuable knowledge and insight.
 That will enable you to have an educated discussion with your Liaison.